Sometimes a salad can change your life. Might I suggest this is one of them?

-The star of the show is my Marinated Peanut Tempeh, which I am OBSESSED with.
+The star of the show is my Marinated Peanut Tempeh, which is Indonesian-inspired and we’re totally OBSESSED.
 I can’t stop making it.
 If you’re a tempeh hater, this will convert you – guaranteed.

 And last but not least, the 6-ingredient peanut sauce, which marries everything together perfectly.
 If nut-free, sub sunflower butter – it’s so dreamy!

 I hope you all LOVE this salad!
 It’s: